May '05 2005-05-26_002_2

 Historic Window Design

 Historic window design is our passion; we specialize in making replica or historically accurate designs.
-Please call us for technical assistance, or contact us by e-mail.

 Our windows are made using the finest materials and craftsmanship.
 We are able to match any window profile, both sash and frames.
 We can provide technical assistance in historic details; we can advise about historic window details, such as glass size, counterbalance systems, muntin design, all based upon the particular restoration period.

 Our historic designs are all single pane glass, for proper appearance and scale.
 Storm windows, both metal and wood, in single strength and insulated, are available.
 Shutters for our historic designs are also available, with a variety of hardware.

 Please contact us to discuss your complete window or sash needs.

 540-545-8880 or email@example.com

 With the renewed interest in restoration and quality, historic window replication is becoming more popular.